MabelMedia-LLC/BadYT/README.md

 Please Provide Evidence That The Channel In Question Has Done What You Say They Have Done ( Screenshots, Urls).

 Please Format The PR Like So:
-Channel Url | Channel Name | Channel Type (Spam Bot, Scammer, Hacker)
+Channel Url | Channel Name | TOS Term Violated

 # Achievements 🥇 🏆
 When A Channel On The List Is Terminated, We'll Move It To `Terminated.txt`.